can-lab/pseuDICOM/README.md

 pseudonimize_dicoms("path/to/session_dir")
 ```

-A more advanced example running pseuDICOM on the data of an entire study with custom arguments:
+A more advanced example running pseuDICOM on the data of an entire study with some custom arguments:
 ```python
 import os
 import glob